by Susan Flantzer

 Hans and Christina were visiting Sweden in 1501 before the uprising.
 During that visit, Hans began a long-term affair with Edel Jernskjæg, one of Christina’s ladies-in-waiting.
 The affair caused a scandal and a de facto termination of their marriage.
 From that time on, the marriage of Hans and Christina was one in name only.

 During the Swedish uprising, Hans fled Stockholm, Sweden, and left Christina at Stockholm Palace.
-She bravely defended the palace for eight months but was forced to surrender in May 1502 after her 1,000-man army defending the palace was reduced by deaths to only 70.
+She bravely defended the palace for eight months.
+However, she was forced to surrender after 1,000-man army was reduced by deaths to only 70.
 Christina spent more than a year under guard as a prisoner in the Vadstena Monastery, finally being released in 1503.

-After her return to Denmark, Christina lived with her youngest son Frans, separately from King Hans, on her dower lands at Næsbyhoved Castle (link in Danish) and in Odense.
-Christina was a devout Catholic (the Reformation had not yet occurred in Denmark) and shortly after her return to Denmark, she founded convents for the nuns of the Poor Clares in Copenhagen and Odense.
-Christina made various pilgrimages in Denmark and made visits to her daughter Elisabeth and her sister Margarete.
+After Christina returned to Denmark, she lived with her youngest son Frans, separately from King Hans, on her dower lands at Næsbyhoved Castle (link in Danish) and in Odense.
+Christina was a devout Catholic (the Reformation had not yet occurred in Denmark) and after her return to Denmark, she founded convents for the nuns of the Poor Clares in Copenhagen and Odense.
+Christina made various pilgrimages in Denmark and often visited her daughter Elisabeth and her sister Margarete.
 Sadly, her youngest son thirteen-year-old Frans died of the plague in 1511.

-In January 1513, King Hans was on his way to Aalborghus Castle (link in Danish) when he was thrown by his horse.
+In January 1513, King Hans, on his way to Aalborghus Castle (link in Danish), was thrown by his horse.
 He became increasingly weaker and on February 20, 1513, at his birthplace Aalborghus Castle, King Hans died from his injuries at the age of 58.
 He was buried in the Gråbrødre Church of the Franciscan monastery in Odense, Denmark which Queen Christina had chosen as the burial site for her husband and herself.
 Queen Christina commissioned the famous German sculptor Claus Berg to create a burial chapel in the church of the Franciscan monastery for her and her husband.
 Berg’s intricately carved and gilded altarpiece is a Danish national treasure.
 The altarpiece depicts the passion and the crucifixion of Jesus, and the crowning of the Virgin Mary.
 The base shows members of the royal family including King Hans, Queen Christina, and their son King Christian II.

 Queen Christina survived her husband by eight years, dying on December 8, 1521, aged 59, in Odense, Denmark.
 She was buried wearing the habit of a Poor Clares nun with her husband.
 Their son King Christian II was also interred in the burial chapel in the church of the Franciscan monastery.
 In 1807, the former Franciscan church was demolished, and Berg’s magnificent altarpiece and the remains of King Hans, his wife Christina, and their son King Christian II were transferred to St. Canute’s Cathedral, also in Odense, Denmark.
 Christian’s wife Isabella was originally buried in St. Peter’s Abbey in Ghent, Spanish Netherlands, now in Belgium.
 In 1883, thanks to the efforts of the Danish government, Isabella’s remains and those of her son Hans were transferred to St. Canute’s Cathedral.